 We offer the services of a job coach by appointment.
 Judy Nies assists women who have special challenges to finding employment.
-Examples of obstacles might be a history of incarceration, an older women returning to work after an extended time out of the workforce, someone who is wanting a change but is not sure what she would like to do.
+Examples of obstacles include are a history of incarceration, older women returning to work after an extended time out of the workforce, and someone who is wanting a change but is not sure what she would like to do.
 If you are interested in meeting with our job coach, please call the Center and ask to talk to one of the Sisters.

 Outreach to the Wyandotte County Detention Center: S. Bridget visits women in the WyCo Detention Center twice each month.
 Upon release, women are welcome to visit Keeler to attend programs or receive assistance finding resources in the community.

 Personal development helps increase self-esteem, self-confidence, and self-efficacy; key ingredients for empowerment.
 Come grow with us…

 In partnership with Mercy and Truth, Dr. Alex Kieu gives a presentation every other month at Keeler Women's Center.
 Contact Keeler Center for details, or check out our monthly calendar above.